 Learning English helps not only with a student’s career, but a teacher’s as well.
 There is an increasing demand in foreign countries for teachers that can speak English since it has become such an important language to learn.
 An English teacher could easily obtain a position since it is such a big revolving market, with 50% of teachers leaving their positions after one year to return to their home countries, leaving schools scrambling for more teachers.

-In conclusion, English is very useful for teachers in many ways.
+English is very useful for teachers in many ways.
 In terms of their own job market, their students’ and for recreational purposes.
 Having English in their arsenal of knowledge puts them at a distinct advantage over other teachers who are not able to speak English.

 If you wish to improve your English, check out our online courses: